 Textiles should be put in bags, and tied up so that they keep dry.
 Please don’t use black bin bags, or put clothes and home textiles in your recycling bin.

 How can I recycle my clothes and home textiles?

 Many areas in Surrey have a weekly collection for clothes and home textiles.

 Usually everyone can use recycling banks at community recycling centres (CRCs).
-However, although some CRCs have reopened following closure due to the coronavirus pandemic, they are only accepting certain types of waste.
-To find out if your local CRC is open and to find out what restrictions are in place at each site, visit Surrey County Council’s website.
+However, although all Surrey community recycling centres (CRCs) will be open from 1 August, some are only accepting certain types of waste.
+To find out what restrictions are in place at each site, visit Surrey County Council’s website.
 Some car parks and supermarkets have recycling banks that you could use instead.